debops/debops/docs/meta/philosophy.rst

 Starting in 2012, I worked 5 years as a IT Consultant until 2017, mainly deploying and advocating Free and Open Source software.
-During that time, I set up and deployed a monitoring appliance based on Debian, Icinga and Check_MK as well as file syncing appliance based on Debian and ownCloud.
+During that time, I set up and deployed a monitoring appliance based on Debian, Icinga and CheckMK as well as file syncing appliance based on Debian and ownCloud.
 The file syncing appliance was build from the ground up with DebOps and deployment was also done with Ansible and DebOps.
 The monitoring appliance was set up by me before I knew